vstechapps/fullstack-accelerate/docs/java/projects/blood-bank/index.md

 - **Use File or Database**: Store donor information in a text file or a simple database like SQLite.
 - **Load & Save Data**: Ensure donor data persists between program runs.

-## Conclusion
-This Java program will provide an efficient way to search for blood donors based on blood group, making it useful for small-scale blood bank operations.